 One of the most noted benefits of taking cold showers is that they offer relief for symptoms of depression.

-Cold showers stimulate what is known as “the blue spot,” which is the brains primary source of noradrenaline – a chemical which plays a role in alleviating depression.
+Cold showers stimulate what is known as “the blue spot,” which is the brain’s primary source of noradrenaline – a chemical that plays a role in alleviating depression.